dreamcatcher-tech/network/Inbox/2024-10-25 1226 how zod schema exports work.md

 So should the export be a bag of functions that match, or the direct exports ?

+Must make it nice to declare the schemas in a single place and reuse them.
+Zod might have the types generator used to build types up, and definitely schema generator.

+Zod types should be called inside the compartment.
+Precompiled schemas are probably the best thing.
+Or generating a zod function from a schema.

 zod is sugar on top, and optional.